Unidata/netcdf-c/docs/install.md

 installed.
 First specify where you want to install PnetCDF in a shell variable, for example PNDIR, and build it from the PnetCDF top-level source directory.
 If you would like to build the shared library, include `--enable-shared` option at the configure command line.
-By default, only static library is built.
+By default, only a static library is built.

 ~~~~{.py}